English

 Understanding Usenet Navigation

-Usenet, a precursor to the modern internet, laid the foundation for online discussions and etiquette.
-It is a network of over 120,000 newsgroups covering a wide range of topics.
-However, with so much information, finding what you’re looking for can be tricky.
+Usenet, a precursor to the modern Internet, laid the foundation for online discussions and etiquette.
+It is a network of over 120,000 newsgroups covering a wide range of topics, which can feel overwhelming for new users.
+With so much information, finding what you’re looking for can be tricky.
 Here’s where NZBs come in.

 Understanding Usenet's Structure